 When to see a doctor

-Your family doctor can evaluate short-term shoulder pain.
-See your doctor right away if you have immediate weakness in your arm after an injury.
+Your family healthcare professional can evaluate short-term shoulder pain.
+See your care team right away if you have immediate weakness in your arm after an injury.

 The following factors may increase the risk of having a rotator cuff injury: